Ash1mar/assessment1/readme.md

 When we want to use the Open function, click file->Open button.
 Then an interface will pop up and choose the file you want to open.
+You can open a .odt in this function.